-AoS: Epistemology, Philosophy of Language, Speech Act Theory, Feminist Philosophy, Philosophical Methodology, Ethics,
+AoS: Epistemology, Philosophy of Language, Feminist Philosophy, Ethics.

-AoC: Social and Political Philosophy, Social Ontology, Philosophy of Mind, Media and Communication Theory
+AoC: Social and Political Philosophy, Social Ontology, Philosophical Methodology, Philosophy of Biology, Media and Communication Theory

 JOURNAL SPECIAL ISSUES

 Knowledge first epistemology takes knowledge as central to epistemological affairs and ventures to analyse other epistemic standings in terms of knowledge.
 This project develops a knowledge-first framework for social epistemological issues.

 A Virtue Epistemology of Trust

 2020-2023; Role: Co-Investigator (with J. Adam Carter (PI) and Chris Kelp (Co-I)

 One of the most serious challenges faced by philosophers of trust is to understand why, and under what circumstances, we should trust as opposed to distrust others and what they tell us.
 Even though philosophical theories of trust have offered insights into what trust is, they have yet to tell us what qualities make someone a good or bad truster, and why.
 This project introduces virtue epistemology to address this issue for the first time.
 It offers a novel method for theorising about what dispositions trusting well requires, and it uses this method to explain why certain forms of skilled trusting are more valuable than others.

 October 2016 - February 2019;